Karađorđe's Park: 19th century

+20th century

 Another dynastic change followed in 1903, when the Karađorđević dynasty was restored the Serbian throne.
 Originally outside of the urban core of Belgrade, there were plans for the enlargement of the park 1903-1904, in order to mark the centennial of the First Serbian Uprising, which broke out in 1804.
 The works began only in 1907, after king Peter I Karađorđević became also president of the Society for the Embellishment of the Monuments, Parks and Environment.
 The society leveled the park's terrain, created pathways, planted grass, lindens, chestnuts and decorative shrubs.
 The hedge, which encircled the park was also planted, while thujas were planted around the monument.
 This way, more or less, the present borders of the park were set.
+Also, during these works, an artificial hill with gazebo on its top was built.

 Plans were made to erect a Monument to the Third-Class Reservists in 1914, but due to the outbreak of World War I, the monument was erected on 29 July 1923.
 After the war, additional monuments were erected in the park.
 Since the occupational Austro-Hungarian forces demolished the Karađorđe monument in Kalemegdan, in 1916, it was proposed after the war that new monument should be built in the park, close to the tombs of his comrades-in-arms.
 Also after the war, the park got its present name.
 The monument to Karađorđe was erected only in 1979, but it is located across the park.
 It is situated on the Vračar plateau, on the top of the mound at the entry section of the path which leads to the Church of Saint Sava.

+Also during the Interbellum, a monument to Alphonse de Lamartine was erected.
+At the end of this period, an underground shelter was hastily built under the park.
+On the very first day of German attack, during the massive bombing of Belgrade on 6 April 1941, the shelter was directly hit, killing almost 200 people in it.
+Three small, shallow swimming pools in the central section of the park were also built.

+After the war, a monument to the International Brigades, dedicated to the fighters in the Spanish Civil War 1936-1939, was placed in the park in 1950.
+A small, pavilion-type ground floor house in the central part of the park, next to the swimming pools, was built in the 1950s, and in the 1960s, the venue was adapted into the children's cultural center by the Union of Pioneers of Yugoslavia.
+After the 1960s, when the central pavilion with small pools was adapted for children's use, the park got its present appearance.
+In 1975 another monument was erected, dedicated to the victims of the 1941 bombing.
+In 1979 the park was declared a cultural monument.